zama-ai/concrete-ml/docs/developer-guide/external_libraries.md

 ## Hummingbird

-[Hummingbird](https://microsoft.github.io/hummingbird/) is a third party open-source library that converts machine learning models into tensor computations, and it can export these models to ONNX.
-The list of supported models can be found in [the Hummingbird documentation](https://microsoft.github.io/hummingbird/api/hummingbird.ml.supported.html)).
+[Hummingbird](https://microsoft.github.io/hummingbird/) is a third-party, open-source library that converts machine learning models into tensor computations, and it can export these models to ONNX.
+The list of supported models can be found in [the Hummingbird documentation](https://microsoft.github.io/hummingbird/api/hummingbird.ml.supported.html).

 Concrete-ML allows the conversion of an ONNX inference to NumPy inference (note that NumPy is always the entry point to run models in FHE with Concrete ML).